The Best Fatty Liver Diet: Modified Mediterranean Diet

 Rye bread is the best choice for fatty liver, but if you can’t really get used with the slightly bitter taste, whole grain is good too.

-It was difficult for me (goodbye, traditional sandwiches!) but it’s also something you will get used to.
-Now, so many years after being diagnosed and reversing my condition, I can go for a few days without eating bread and usually I don’t have more than 2 per day.
+Now, so many years after being diagnosed and reversing my condition, I can go for a few days without eating bread and usually I don’t have more than 2 slices per day.

-Rice & Pasta is something that I used to eat often, but I found that I can live without them.
 While these are healthier than other options (at least before adding sauces and sides), they both have tons of carbs which are unhealthy for the liver.

 While it’s ideal to never have these again, I still ate both rice and pasta and managed to reverse my fatty liver.
 I had both in very small quantities, though, and just a few times per month.

 Avoid highly processed rice and pasta and go for brown or ideally black rice (or wild rice) as well as whole grain pasta.
-The less processed they are, the slower the release of carbs in your blood, making them healthier.

 Keep your portions small and don’t make it a habit eating them.
 And always remember: it’s better without having them at all – but if you can’t really take them out of your diet completely, eat these on rare occasions and in small portions.